 Picking which credit cards to have in your wallet is like building a stone wall.
 Some cards you get are the larger rocks that earn bonus points and perks in major categories, such as travel or dining.
 Other cards are smaller rocks with specific uses like earning large multiples for your cell phone bill or gas expenses.
-Then there are the cards that are the small stones with a particular use, like providing primary rental car insurance or access to special perks when visiting Disney.
+Then there are the cards which are the small stones that have a particular use, like providing primary rental car insurance or access to special perks when visiting Disney.

 The Chase Freedom Unlimited card doesn’t charge an annual fee.

 This card currently has a 20,000-point sign-up bonus if you spend $500 on purchases in the first three months from account opening.
 You can redeem 20,000 points for $200 cash-back but they are worth much more if you have a premium Chase card.
 We’ll get to that later.

 The Chase Freedom Unlimited card earns bonus points in the following categories:

 - 5X/5% on travel purchases booked with the card by using the Ultimate Rewards travel portal.

 - 3X/3% at drugstores and dining at restaurants (including take-out and delivery)